Adding consumer math online with Mr. D Math might just be what your homeschooling high schooler needs.

 Let me walk you through some screenshots to make it easier to visualize.

 When your child first logs into their account, their main page will have all their courses listed.
 Are they taking ASL, Flamenco Guitar, and Consumer Math?
 You’ll find links to them all here on the main page.

-The intuitive nature of the course design is very helpful and makes it easier to know you are getting the information you need.
+The intuitive nature of the course design is very helpful and makes it easier to know you are getting the information you need and completing the course.

 When you hear the term “consumer math,” you often think of balancing a checking account or learning about the compounding effect of interest on the cost of a car or home.

 And, of course, these are important skills that help you make good decisions with your life beyond finances as an adult.

 However, I was impressed to see the breadth of topics included in the Mr. D Math Consumer Math course.
 Here’s a list of the project topics for you:

 - Check Writing

 - Having a Credit Card